Miguel-londono/Miguel-londono/README.md

 ## Hi, I'm Miguel Londoño! 👋

 A soon-to-be graduate in Systems Engineering with a strong passion for technology and software development.
-Experienced in both frontend and backend development, with knowledge of **JavaScript, React, Next.js, Astro, Python, Java, Node.js, SQL, and more**.
+Experienced in both **frontend** and **backend development**, with knowledge of **JavaScript, React, Next.js, Astro, Python, Java, Node.js, SQL, and more**.
 Familiar with **agile methodologies** and always eager to learn, collaborate, and build user-centric solutions that add real value. 🚀

 📌 **Check out my portfolio:** [Your Portfolio Link](#)

 ---

-### 💻 Technologies & Tools
+## 💻 Technologies & Tools

 <div align="left">
   <img alt="JavaScript" width="40px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-plain.svg"/>